Pat Lam: Playing career

 Lam was born in Auckland and attended St Peter's College, Grafton, and captained the New Zealand Secondary Schools rugby team.
 He played at loose forward for Auckland, North Harbour and Crusaders, before moving to England where he first played for Newcastle Falcons.
 In his first season at Newcastle he made 22 appearances as they won the 1997-98 Premiership.
 However, after that triumph he moved on to Northampton Saints, with whom he won the 1999–2000 Heineken Cup.
 Lam moved back to Newcastle Falcons for the 2001–02 season, playing with the club for a year before retiring.

 Lam played one game for the All Blacks in 1992 (becoming All Black no. 928), a non-test game against Sydney.
 He had played for Samoa first in 1991 and went on to captain them and represented them in three World Cups, retiring from international rugby after the 1999 tournament.
 Samoa reached the 1991 and 1995 quarter-finals against expectations.

 Lam has also played for the Barbarians.
 He played in 2002 against as a replacement, scoring a try.
 In his second game for the side, Lam captained the team to a victory over Wales, scoring another try in his final game before retirement.

 Coaching career

 Scotland

 Lam's first coaching position was as an assistant coach to Scotland at the 2003 Rugby World Cup.

-Auckland Blues
+Auckland and The Blues

 He was head coach of Auckland from 2004 until 2008.
 During his Auckland tenure he also coached the Pacific Islanders in 2006.
 He was head coach of Super Rugby team the Blues from 2009 to 2012.